johnofleek/SierraWireless_modemSupport/dmlogger-attach.md

     1. Check the required files are present by typing *ls*
     2. Response should contain files --> *default_qxdm_plus_5G.cfg* and *dm-loggerrpi*
     3. dm-loggerrpi needs to be executable - change permissions if necessary
-4. First terminal: check modem is present
+1. First terminal: check modem is present
-    5. Type *ls /dev/ttyU**
+    1. Type *ls /dev/ttyU**
+    1. Expected response is */dev/ttyUSB0  /dev/ttyUSB1  /dev/ttyUSB2*
+1. Second Terminal